Did you know?

 The Outcome

 A week after leaving Saudi Arabia, Gray Mackenzie submitted their proposal to the Deputy Minister of Commuications outlining how GM's proposed to tackle Jeddah Port's problems.
-Minister accepted Gray Mackenzie's proposal on a cost plus basis but insisted Gray Macs had 1,200 people on site within 30 days of signing the agreement.
+Minister accepted Gray Mac's proposal on a cost plus basis but insisted Gray Macs had 1,200 people on site within 30 days of signing the agreement.

 Gray Macs had no suitable staff available.
-However, they did have connections throughout the shipping industry and were able to attract staff by offering well paid short term employment contracts.
+However, they did have connections throughout the shipping industry and were able to immediately attract staff by offering well paid short term employment contracts.

 Getting the Job Done